 248 Elm St.

-Move over, McDonald’s.
-Amsterdam Falafel Shop offers visitors to the square fast food of another kind.
-Servers guarantee you’ll have your order in two to five minutes, and they’re true to their word: they’ll even fry it fresh, right before your hungry eyes.
-With 22 sauce and topping options, customers have their work cut out for them.
+Since the chain’s Kenmore Square spot closed in 2017, this is now the only place in New England where you can still get your Amsterdam Falafel fix.
+Your order is guaranteed to come in two to five minutes, and you can see it fried right before your eyes.
+With 22 sauce and topping options, choices can be tough.
 (Hint: you can’t go wrong with the yogurt-dill sauce or the fried eggplant.)
-Inspired by similar shops throughout the Netherlands, evidenced by the Dutch concert posters on its walls, this Somerville spot is addictive—a great place for a quick lunch or a late-night snack.
-You can choose between a falafel sandwich or bowl (the latter is priced by weight).
+Inspired by similar shops throughout the Netherlands, evidenced by the walls’ Dutch concert posters and painted tulips, the place is addictive—great for a quick lunch or a late-night snack.
+Choose between a falafel sandwich or bowl (the latter priced by weight).
 Don’t leave without tasting the twice-fried Dutch fries.
-The chain recently opened a second Boston area location, in Kenmore Square.

 255 Elm St.

-Formerly known as Jimmy Tingle’s Off Broadway Theater, the reminted Davis Square Theatre hosts music, theater, and comedy performances, most catering to the 21+ crowd, although it offers family-friendly shows as well.
-Programs range from family favorites like The Encyclopedia Show and NPR’s You’re the Expert to Shit-faced Shakespeare and Game of Thrones Burlesque.
-The venue has a new bar, but you can also grab a bite to eat at the Foundry on Elm, located upstairs.
-For tickets and show information, visit the online calendar.
+Formerly Jimmy Tingle’s Off Broadway Theater and later the Davis Square Theatre, the reminted Rockwell hosts music, theater, and comedy performances, most catering to the 21+ crowd, although it has family-friendly shows as well.
+Programs range from family favorite Kerplunk! to the decidedly adult Shit-faced Shakespeare.
+The 200-seat basement theater has a full bar and if you’re hungry after the show, you can grab a bite to eat upstairs at the Foundry on Elm.
+Find tickets and show information here.

 255 Elm St.